jkitsao/kitsao-blog/content/posts/Why-tailwindcss-is-an-awesome-library.md

 ---
 title: Why Tailwindcss is an awesome css library
-description: we take a look at Tailwindcss A utility-first CSS framework, and why you should start using it.
+description: We take a look at Tailwindcss a utility-first CSS framework, and what makes it special compared to other frameworks
 date: 2020-12-10T11:00:00.000Z
 author: Jackson kitsao
 image: https://jefrydco.id/_nuxt/img/106442b-1080.jpg